AshleighC/neo-dt/README.md

 * Click on the icon to bring up the control panel.
 Then click on any theme to set it as your site theme! :)
 ![](http://i.imgur.com/VdgJHaf.png)

+### Coming Soon
+* Ability to enable/disable the top banner
+* Compatibility with Adblock